-- 1. Reading is an process of interaction with texts(interactive/active/passive) - 2.
-The pace with which a reader reads a text is called ... of reading (speed/acceleration/velocity). - 3.
-If a reader is reading at speed more than 300 words per minute it is called asreading (fast/slow/average). - 4.
+1. Reading is an/a process of interaction with texts(interactive/active/passive)

+2. The pace with which a reader reads a text is called of reading (speed/acceleration/velocity).

+- 3. If a reader is reading at speed more than 300 words per minute it is called asreading (fast/slow/average). - 4.
 Scientific paper reading is a kind ofreading (technical/non-technical/general). - 5.
-The speed of reading a textual material actually depends upon..... (kind of text/purpose of reading/both). - 6.
-While reading a novel, magazine, fiction based stories is the purpose of reading. (information/pleasure/both)

-- 7. A good reader always reads the materialtime (single/twice/multiple).

-- 8. A good reader should have the quality of skimming, scanning and make (Predictions/generalization).

-- 9. If the textual material is difficult, the speed of the reading must be (slow/fast/average).

-- 10. Good reader always have the habit of making......of the content (summary/explanation/description)

-- 11. There are types of letters.

-- 12. There areparts of letters.

-- 13. Formal letters areletters.

-- 14. There aretypes of social letters

-- 15. Signature is a.....part of the letter.
+The speed of reading a textual material actually depends upon..... (kind of text/purpose of reading/both). - While reading a novel, magazine, fiction based stories is the purpose of reading. (information/pleasure/both) - 7.
+A good reader always reads the materialtime (single/twice/multiple). - A good reader should have the quality of skimming, scanning and make (Predictions/generalization). - 9.
+If the textual material is difficult, the speed of the reading must be (slow/fast/average). - 10.
+Good reader always have the habit of making.....of the content (summary/explanation/description) - 11.
+There are types of letters. - 12.
+There areparts of letters. - 13.
+Formal letters areletters. - 14.
+There are.....types of social letters. - 15.
+Signature is the.....part of the letter. - 16.
+What do you mean by speed of reading. - 17.
+Name the two factors on which speed of reading depends. - 18.
+Explain how the kind of text affects the speed of reading. - 19.
+Describe briefly, the purpose of reading. - 20.
+List five characteristics of a good reader. - 21.
+How information based reading affects the speed of reading? - 22.
+Summarization and inference are key for a good reader.
+Comment. - 23.
+Give an outline of an envelope. - 24.
+What do you understand by formal and informal letters? - 25.
+Write the types of employment letters. - 26.
+Write the types of social correspondence. - 27.
+What do you understand by business letters?